-I get told all the time that money doesn’t make you happy and you know what?
+I always get told that money doesn’t make you happy, and you know what?

 I agree… kind of.
 What do I mean?

-Well if you are really poor and struggling then, of course, more money can buy happiness (to an extent).
+Well, if you are really poor and struggling, then more money can buy happiness (to an extent).

 I know… I know… a personal finance blogger talking down about money?!

-Listen I want everyone to have enough money to be free from the Rat Race but just don’t get caught up in the “love for money”.
+Listen, I want everyone to have enough money to be free from the Rat Race, but don’t get caught up in the “love for money.”

 Here is something I live by: